Rajpratik71/linux-manPages/ntfscat.md

        [options] device [file]

 DESCRIPTION
        ntfscat will read a file or stream from an NTFS volume and display the contents on the standard output.

        The case of the filename passed to ntfscat is ignored.

 OPTIONS
        Below  is  a  summary of all the options that ntfscat accepts.
 Nearly all options have two equivalent names.
-The short name is preceded by
-       - and the long name is preceded by --.
+The short name is preceded by - and the long name is preceded by --.
 Any single letter options, that don't take an argument, can be combined into a single command, e.g.  -fv is equivalent to -f -v.
-Long named options can be  abbrevi‐ ated to any unique prefix of their name.
+Long named options can be abbreviated to  any  unique  prefix  of  their name.

        -a, --attribute TYPE
               Display  the  contents of a particular attribute type.
 By default, the unnamed $DATA attribute will be shown.
-The attribute  can be specified by a number in decimal or hexadeci‐ mal, or by name.
+The attribute can be specified by a number in decimal or hexadecimal, or by name.

               ┌───────────────────────────────────────────┐
               │Hex     Decimal   Name                     │